wongchakman1308/ENGG1340_Course_Project_Group_91/README.md

 ## Game rules:
 ### 1. The player will first get some random numbers, to create his/ her investigator statistics.
 The game play will follow the statistics to judge whether the player's action is success or not.
-### 2. The player are not allowed to regenerate those random numbers to get a better statistics.
+### 2. Don't regenerate the random numbers to get a better statistics.
 ### 3. Try to avoid letting your character die.
 Once the character die, then game over.
 ### 4. The save and load function are provided, but try not to use them to change your choices for a better game experience
 ### 5. Enjoy the game.